indieSoftware/Navigator/README.md

 Note how associated values can be used to pass parameters to views as needed.

 ### Using Navigation Destinations
-This can be done via using a standard SwiftUI `NavigationLink(value:label:)` view.
+Navigation Destinations can be dispatched using a standard SwiftUI `NavigationLink(value:label:)` view.
 ```swift
 NavigationLink(value: HomeDestinations.page3) {
     Text("Link to Home Page 3!")